 Title: Dogs Have Feelings Too (Science Proves It)

-Sub: Do you know what your dog is feeling?
-12 scientific studies show surprising facts about dog emotions.
+Sub: Do you know how your dog is feeling?
+12 scientific studies reveal surprising facts about canine emotions.

-Intro: Emotionally, humans and dogs aren’t very different.
-Dogs have the same parts of the brain for emotion and experience the same changes during emotional states.
-Like us, dogs are emotionally complex.
+Intro: Emotionally, humans and dogs are surprisingly similar.
+The brains of dogs, like those of humans, have regions to process complex emotions like jealousy, grief and empathy.
 [1]

 Heading: Emotional Development (Take out Human Emotions and Dog Development columns)

-Subheading: A dog’s mind is roughly equivalent to a 2 year old child’s.
-And, emotional development in dogs and children is nearly identical!
+Subheading: A dog’s thought patterns are about as complex as those of a 2-year-old child, and their emotions develop in very similar ways.
 [2]

 Child vs. Dog chart

-#1 Dogs Get Moody and Pessimistic
+#1 Dogs Can be Optimists or Pessimists

-Being left alone can put a dog in a bad mood.
-Even when they’re no longer alone, some dogs stay in a bad mood and are more likely to be pessimistic.
+Loneliness can put a dog in a bad mood that persists even after their owners return, suggesting that they develop negative expectations about the future.
 [3]

-Researchers placed a food bowl a few feet away from the normal feeding spot.
-Dogs in a good mood ran with wagging tails to the bowl.
-Dogs in a bad mood took longer to check it out because they didn’t expect it to contain food…they saw the bowl as half-empty.
+Researchers placed a food bowl a little away from its usual spot.
+Dogs that were in a good mood ran expectantly to the bowl.
+Sad dogs, however, took longer to approach the bowl, apparently because they didn’t expect it to contain food…in other words, they saw the bowl as half empty.
 [3]

-#2 Dogs Feel Sad and Depressed
+#2 Dogs Get Depressed

-Although unethical today, a 1960s study gave dogs inescapable electric shocks.
-60% of dogs gave up trying to avoid the pain and entered a depressive state of acceptance.
-Just like us, dogs that lose control over adverse events can feel depressed and helpless.
-This is important for considering the mental state of shelter dogs.
+Electrical shocks were administered to dogs in a study in the 1960s (which would be unethical today).
+60% of the dogs gave up trying to avoid the pain and stood still while being shocked.
+Just like us, when dogs see their situation as helpless, they become depressed.
 [4]

-#3 Dogs Experience Jealousy and Unfairness
+#3 Dogs Experience Jealousy

-Dogs are expert social observers and understand when they’re being treated unfairly.
-In a recent study, dogs showed jealousy when their owners played with an animatronic dog.
-They didn’t act jealous when their owner’s attention was on an inanimate object, like a book.
-Jealousy was triggered only by social interactions.
+Dogs are expert social observers, and they know it when they’re being treated unfairly.
+In a recent study, dogs became jealous when their owners played with an animatronic dog.
+The dogs’ jealousy wasn’t triggered when their owners pretended to give affection to an inanimate object like a book.
 [5]

-#4 Dogs Care When We’re Sad
+#4 Dogs Sympathize with Crying Strangers

-Researchers put a dog and its owner in a room with a crying stranger.
-Dogs consistently left their owner’s side to be near the stranger and express sympathetic behaviors: touching, cuddling, and even licking.
-Similar to humans giving solace, dogs cared that the stranger was unhappy and put aside their own needs, like being close to their owner, to provide comfort.
+Researchers placed dogs and their owners in a room with a crying stranger.
+The dogs consistently approached the stranger and expressed sympathetic behaviors like touching, nuzzling and even licking.
+Dogs even left their owner’s side to try and comfort the crying stranger, putting the stranger’s needs above their desire to be close to their owners.

 #5 Dogs Bark To Show Their Feelings

-One scientist programmed a computer with over 6,000 barks and analyzed the recordings for common tones and rhythm.
-He found that barks are rich in emotional meaning and can describe desires or fears: play, walk, ball, stranger, fight, and even wanting to be alone.
-“This is evidence barking conveys information about a dog’s mental state,” the study’s author concluded.

-Additionally, he replayed the barks for people to interpret and discovered that humans can correctly identify the meaning of a dog’s bark.
-Even children who never had a dog were able to distinguish between happy and sad or angry barks.
+A researcher analyzed recordings of over 6000 barks for common tones and rhythms.
+He found barking to be it’s own language.
+Dog barks express feelings like loneliness and fear.
+Barks are situation-specific and there are different ones for play, walk, ball, stranger, fight, and wanting to be left alone.
+Humans can identify the meaning of a dog’s bark too.
+Even children who did not live with a dog were able to distinguish happy, sad and angry barks.

-#6 Dogs Feel Love and Bonded
+#6 Dogs Feel Love

-When a mother gazes at her baby, they both experience a rush of the oxytocin, the love hormone.
-Oxytocin produces good feelings and bonds the pair.
+When a mother gazes at her baby, they both experience a rush of the oxytocin, the so-called "love hormone" that produces good feelings and encourages bonding.

 Researchers measured oxytocin in dogs and their owners before and after 30 minutes of playing together.
-Oxytocin rose 130% in dogs and a shocking 300% in their owners, proving the physiological bond between humans and dogs.
+Oxytocin levels rose 130% in dogs and 300% in their owners, proving that the brains of humans and dogs respond to each other.

 #7 Dogs Can Read Human Facial Expressions